-Flight Sergeant Hughes died on 13th July 1943.
-He was twenty-seven years old.
-At the time, he operated in Northern Ireland with Royal Air Force 7 (Coastal) Operational Training Unit.
+Flight Sergeant Hughes died on 13th July 1943 aged 27 years old.
+At the time, he flew in Northern Ireland with RAF No. 7 (Coastal) Operational Training Unit.

-On 13th July 1943, he was wireless operator and air gunnner in Wellington Bomber HF838 taking off from RAF Limavady, Aghanloo Airfield, Co.
+On 13th July 1943, he was a Wireless Operator / Air Gunner in Vickers Wellington HF838 that took off from RAF Limavady, Aghanloo Airfield, Co.
 Londonderry.
 Hughes and the remaining four crew members died when the plane came down near the Curley Burn river at Dickey’s Glen, Bolea.

 John William Hughes’ grave is in Grave 3, St. Mary’s Cemetery, Limavady, Co.
 Londonderry.
 Fellow New Zealander John Gouinlock Anderson and Canadian Frederick Dick Butland died in the same incident.
 They are buried next to each other in Christ Church Churchyard, Drumachose, Co.
 Londonderry.